CCCSBuffet/pk_do_not_be_afraid/regs/widths.md

 The next four lines put zeros into that memory using progressively wider store instructions.

-The following is a copy of a `gdb` session running the above program.
+The following is a `gdb` session running the above program.
 Line numbers have been added to assist with the description of the session.
-Rather than describe all afterwards, descriptions will be provided inline.
+Rather than describe all after a wall of text, descriptions will be provided inline.

 ```text
 (gdb) b main                                                            // 1